 Ideally it should be the multidisciplinary team at the antiretroviral clinic.
 The team would consist of the doctor, nurse, counsellor and community care worker.
 This will ensure that patients are psychosocially ready to start treatment.
-This is not always possible and many patients are started by the clinician (doctor or NIMART trained nurse) without consultation with counsellors or community care workers.
+This is not always possible and many patients are started by the clinician i.e. doctor or NIMART (Nurse Initiated Management of Antiretroviral Therapy) trained nurse without consultation with counsellors or community care workers.

 All the important management decisions should ideally be made by a multidisciplinary team.

 Problems with starting antiretroviral treatment

 3-9 What happens if the criteria for antiretroviral treatment are not met?